 Note: Regulation 374A does not form part of the national regulations made by the Ministerial Council.

+[Regulation 374A amended in Gazette 6 Jun 2014 p.
+1788.]

 375. Qualifications for educators — children aged 24 months or under (other than for a pre-kindergarten programme or kindergarten programme)

 (1) This regulation applies to a centre-based service until 31 December 2013.